Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: Conclusions and Discussions

 \section{Conclusions and Discussions}

 We computed the tidal deformability~\cite{Yagi:2015hda} and $f$-mode frequency~\cite{Lau:2024oik} of anisotropic NSs using a quasi-local ansatz for the anisotropy (proposed in~\cite{Lau:2024oik}, inspired by~\cite{Horvat:2010xf}), described by a dimensionless parameter $\beta$.
 We found that the $f$-Love relation for isotropic NSs depends on the anisotropy parameter $\beta$, although it remains EOS-insensitive for a fixed $\beta$.
-We took advantage of this anisotropy-dependent UR in our statistical approach to obtain upper bounds on $\beta$, using GW data from the analyses of real GW170817 data by LIGO~\cite{Pratten:2019sed} and simulated GW170817-like data by CE/ET~\cite{Williams:2022vct}.
-The upper bounds on $\beta$ are $2.2$ and $2.4$ for real and simulated data, respectively.
-The similarity of these two bounds is more of a coincidence and it arises mainly because of the large offset in the most probable values of the tidal deformability and the $f$-mode frequency with GW170817 from the theoretical prediction (the $f$-Love relation).
+We took advantage of this anisotropy-dependent UR in our statistical approach to obtain upper bounds on $\beta$, using GW data from the analyses of real GW170817 data by LIGO~\cite{Pratten:2019sed} and simulated GW170817-like data by CE/ET~\cite{Williams:2022vct}, { using a uniform and a physics-informed prior on $\beta$.
+The upper bounds on $\beta$ for the physics-informed prior are slightly lower than the ones obtained with the uniform prior, although very similar.} The bounds for real and simulated data are also very similar, and this similarity is more of a coincidence and it arises mainly because of the large offset in the most probable values of the tidal deformability and the $f$-mode frequency with GW170817 from the theoretical prediction (the $f$-Love relation).
 Although the estimated upper bounds are comparable, the network of third generation detectors would allow us to perform more precise tests of pressure anisotropy due to much smaller statistical errors in the two observable quantities.
 We stress that the bounds obtained here are EOS insensitive and our analysis explicitly shows how URs can be used in practice to test fundamental physics.

 Various avenues exist for future work.
 For example, we used an effective model for the local anisotropy inside NSs that does not necessarily originate from a specific theory that describes anisotropic fluids.
 This brings in the issue of how the anisotropy responds to non-radial perturbations, since the quasi-local parameter is defined in the spherically symmetric configuration.
 Our current perturbation model, following \cite{Doneva:2012rd}, assumes the stress-energy tensor retains the same form as Eq.~\eqref{eqTmunu} in the non-radial configuration.
 This can be restrictive and may not accurately represent a generic anisotropic material without spherical symmetry.
 Thus, we could repeat the analysis with anisotropy models that are more physically motivated, such as the one proposed in~\cite{Cadogan:2024mcl,Cadogan:2024ohj,Cadogan:2024ywc} based on liquid crystals or consider elastic stars that are known to produce anisotropy~\cite{Karlovini:2002fc, Alho_2022, Dong:2024lte}.
 This approach requires one to first establish a perturbative framework for computing the tidal deformability and $f$-mode frequency under these anisotropy models.